 How Can College Students Feel Less Lonely In College?

-However, other people in college may be in a similar boat, and you may not be the only person looking to make a new friend.
+However, other college students may be in a similar boat, and you may not be the only person looking to make a new friend.
 People entering college, whether they're a freshman or transfer students, may also be hoping to meet new people.
 Although it can be scary, there are ways to put yourself in a position to meet other students and make friends.

 Ways to make friends and feel less lonely in college